 Not only can drones be loud, but they sometimes are equipped with cameras and telephoto lenses.
 What can you legally do if you see that your neighbor is flying a drone over your property?

-Before you build your dream house in the country, thoroughly investigate the surroundings.
+Before you build a dream house in the country, thoroughly investigate the surroundings and how neighbors can legally use their land.

 Mediation is one of the most effective ways to deal with disagreements with neighbors.
 But how does one deal with some of the thorny details of reaching and living by a compromise?